- Arts & Recreation

 These designs are made up of colors, logos and text.
 And the text is aligned to the left in a bold, eye-catching and almost educational way — it reminds you of reading the material you’d get for class.

 But this isn’t boring reading material — this is cool, clever and intuitive messaging that pulls readers in and fosters an atmosphere of understanding and openness.
+Branding experts understand that effective communication goes beyond simply conveying information.
+It must invite readers to explore the content and actively participate in the brand experience, and MindSpace succeeded at that.

 It instills a feeling within viewers that with MindSpace, you have a safe place to talk, open up and share your feelings and fears without judgment and without stigma.